 May be invoked as Jack was meant to be a bit more mean in early versions of his character the movie.
 Originally, Jack Frost's myth wasn't always kind, and could harm children with his powers.

 Expy: He looks a lot like Roxas with icy blue hair.

 Fragile Speedster: He is nimble and can dole out a few hard knocks like a glass cannon, but easily stuffed into a sack once caught.

-Freudian Excuse: He makes a lot of mistakes during the whole story, like refusing the call of being a Guardian, or exchanging Baby Tooth for his memories.
-He had been alone for so long, and is desperate for believers as well as knowing who he was before being a human.
+Freudian Excuse: He makes a lot of mistakes during the whole story, like refusing the call of being a Guardian or exchanging Baby Tooth for his memories.
+He had been alone for so long, and is desperate for believers as well as knowing who he was when he was a human.

 Friend to All Children: In the film, he has the closest relationship to children and enjoys spending time with them, even if they can't see him.

 Fun Personified: Even compared to the other Guardians—including North i.e.: Santa.
 This is his center.

 Kick the Morality Pet: He refuses to listen to Baby Tooth when she tries to prevent him from searching for his memories.